5l1v3r1/YAAF/README.md

 - **Written in Python's last version** - Python2.7 is great because of the amount of libraries.
 But Python3.4 is the future!
 - **Custom extensions** - You can add a custom extension, for example, `.php`.
 Every link it will try, will have `.php` added in the end.
 - **Result logging** - If you want, you can save the results in `$HOME/.yaaf_output`.
-- **User-Agent** - You can costumize the User-Agent you want to use.
+- **User-Agent** - You can customize the User-Agent you want to use.
 - **Link Sanitize** - Many websites can have different request responses to different urls.
 So the `--sanitize` arg forces the link to appear like `example.com`.
 - **Custom wordlists** - You can use a custom wordlist.